RedisLabs/redislabs-docs/content/rs/administering/designing-production/active-active.md

 Before configuring an Active-Active database, you must:

-- If the Active-Active database spans a WAN, establish a VPN between each networks that hosts a cluster with an instance.
+- If the Active-Active database spans a WAN, establish a VPN between each network that hosts a cluster with an instance.
 - Setup [RS clusters]({{< relref "/rs/administering/new-cluster-setup.md" >}}) for each Active-Active database instance.

-    All clusters must have the same RS version.
+    All clusters must have the same Redis Enterprise Software version.
 - Configure [FQDNs in a DNS server]({{< relref "/rs/installing-upgrading/configuring/cluster-name-dns-connection-management/_index.md" >}}) for connections to the cluster.

     Active-Active databases are not compatible with the [Discovery Service]({{< relref "/rs/concepts/data-access/discovery-service.md" >}}) for inter-cluster communications,